xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/step-2-migration-process.md

 ### Trial installation (NO license is activated)

-On a triall installation, the process will activate all the required addons:
+On a trial installation, the process will activate all the required addons:
 ![xc5_mw_step5_3.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_mw_step5_3.png)

 If any paid addons are installed at this step, you will get a warning that licenses must be purchased: